-- 1) An individual must have a minimum of five deficits as derived from the Pre-Admission Screening tool to be medically eligible for Long Term Care Medicaid. - 2) The Appellant received no deficits on the October 4, 2024, PAS. - 3) The testimony provided failed to establish that the Appellant was exhibiting at least five deficits as found in policy. - 4) The Respondent's decision to deny medical eligibility for Long Term Care Medicaid is affirmed.
+- An individual must have a minimum of five deficits as derived from the Pre-Admission Screening tool to be medically eligible for Long Term Care Medicaid. - 2) The Appellant was awarded one deficit on the November 2024 Pre-Admission Screening.

+- 3) The testimony provided failed to establish that the Appellant was exhibiting at least five deficits as found in policy. - 4) The Respondent's decision to deny medical eligibility for Long Term Care Medicaid is affirmed.